vyshane/grpc-swift-combine/README.md

   }
 ```

+You can imagine doing something along those lines to seamlessly retry calls when an ID token expires.
+The back-end service replies with status `.unauthenticated`, you obtain a new ID token using your refresh token, and the call is retried.

 ### More Examples

 Check out the [CombineGRPC tests](Tests/CombineGRPCTests) for examples of all the different RPC calls and handlers implementations.
 You can find the matching protobuf [here](Tests/Protobuf/test_scenarios.proto).